-My work has been shown at venues including the Victoria and Albert Museum of Childhood, Royal Festival Hall, Somerset House, the Edinburgh G8 summit and World Children’s Art Museum, Japan; I have photographs in the permanent collections of the National Portrait Gallery and Imperial War Museum, London.
+Her work has been widely exhibited worldwide, including at the Victoria and Albert Museum of Childhood, Somerset House, Royal Festival Hall, and the World Children’s Art Museum in Japan.
+Her work is held in the permanent collections of the National Portrait Gallery and the Imperial War Museum in London.

 ‘Irby has managed successfully to tread the line between voyeuristic intrusion and misplaced sentimentality… Her work contains great tension and emotional charge.’
 The Times